African Peacebuilding Network Advisory Board Members

 Awino Okech is a researcher who has been involved in development work for the last twelve years in eastern Africa, the Great Lakes region, and South Africa.
 Her work has focused on women’s rights and conflict transformation and is informed by a diverse history that includes her work as gender and conflict thematic manager with ACORD International, her contribution to teaching undergraduate courses at the University of Cape Town’s African Gender Institute, and her commitment to developing alternative approaches to process engagement with communities in Kenya and South Africa through her work with initiatives such as the Mothertongue Project.
 As head of the Tuliwaza program at Fahamu—Networks for Social Justice, she leads the knowledge management and generation consolidation process.
 She continues to contribute to diverse publications including her 2010 coedited volume with 'Funmi Olonisakin, Women and Security Governance in Africa.
 She also serves as a member of the editorial board of one of Africa’s premier feminist journals, Feminist Africa.
 Awino’s research interests lie in the areas of gender, sexuality, culture, and nationalisms.
 She holds a PhD in critical gender studies from the University of Cape Town.

 'Funmi Olonisakin is the founding director of the African Leadership Centre.
-She has served as the director of the Conflict, Security and Development Group at Kings College London since 2003.
+She has served as the director of the Conflict, Security and Development Group at King’s College London since 2003.
 Prior to that she worked in the Office of the UN Special Representative of the Secretary-General on Children and Armed Conflict as advisor on Africa.
 She has held research and visiting positions at the University of Lagos, Nigeria, and the Institute of Strategic Studies, University of Pretoria, South Africa.
-Trained in political science (BS, Ife, Nigeria) and War Studies (PhD, Kings College London), Olonisakin has positioned her work to serve as a bridge between academia and the world of policy and practice.
+In 2015 she was promoted to the rank of a full professor at King’s College London and selected for the Advisory Group of Experts to review the United Nations’ peacebuilding architecture.
+Trained in political science (BS, Ife, Nigeria) and war studies (PhD, King’s College London), Olonisakin has positioned her work to serve as a bridge between academia and the world of policy and practice.
 Her academic research and writing have contributed to strategic thinking in post-conflict contexts and in the work of regional organizations such as ECOWAS and the African Union.
 She is the West African regional coordinator of the African Security Sector Network and a member of the Technical Committee of the Mo Ibrahim Foundation Governance Index.
 She serves on the International Advisory Board of the Geneva Centre for Democratic Control of Armed Forces and on the board of International Alert.
 Her most recent publications include Women and Security Governance in Africa, coedited with Awino Okech (Pambazuka Press, 2011); Security Sector Transformation in Africa, coedited with Alan Bryden (Lit Verlag, 2010); and Women, Peace and Security: Translating Policy into Practice, coedited with Karen Barnes and Eka Ikpe (Routledge, 2010).

 Maxi Schoeman obtained her PhD in international relations from the University of Wales, Aberystwyth, and is professor and head of the Department of Political Sciences, University of Pretoria.
 She has published widely on South African politics and foreign policy, African peace, and security and gender issues.
 Her current research focuses on gender mainstreaming in South African peacekeeping and on African conflict resolution issues.
+She was recently appointed deputy chair of the South African Council on International Relations.
 She is the deputy chairperson of the board of the Institute for Global Dialogue (South Africa) and serves on the editorial boards of African Security Review, South African Journal of International Affairs, South African Yearbook of International Law, and Global Summitry Journal.